What does a Communication Specialist do?

 - Manage media relations, including responding to media inquiries and coordinating interviews.

-- Oversee the organization's social media presence and content creation.
+- Oversee the organization's social media presence, creating content and engaging with the audience.

-- Collaborate with internal teams to ensure consistent messaging across all communication channels.
+- Coordinate internal communication efforts, ensuring consistent messaging across all departments.

 Qualifications